quintans/go-clean-ddd/README.md

 - unit of work across 2 aggregates
 - optimistic locking

-> transaction between two or more aggregates is done through the use of events
+> transaction between two or more aggregates is done through the use of domain events

 The business rules  are the following:
 - When a new customer wants to register, it will provide an email.
 If the email is unique a new registration aggregate is created.